eyedeekay/defcon/README.rst

 .. code:: Make

+   # geti2p is an alias for i2pinstaller.exe
    geti2p: i2pinstaller.exe

+   # This downloads the I2P installer using the url composed by the 'make url'
+   # target.
    i2pinstaller.exe: url
        wget -c `cat geti2p.url` -O i2pinstaller.exe

+   # This fetches an RDF listing of I2P versions from launchpad and looks for
+   # the most recent stable version.
+Using this information, it then constructs
+   # a URL to download the Windows I2P router installer from Launchpad.
    url:
        echo -n 'https://launchpad.net' | tee .geti2p.url
        curl -s https://launchpad.net/i2p/trunk/+rdf | \